Huevos a la Mexicana

 Ingredients

-• pork lard or neutral oil2 tbsp
+• pork lard, bacon fat, or neutral oil2 tbsp

 • white onion1/2 cup

-• serrano chiles2 med
+• serrano or jalapeño peppers2 med

-• roma tomatoes2 med
+• Roma tomatoes2 med

-• eggs8 large
+• large eggs8 large

-• whole milk or water1 tbsp
+• milk or water1 tbsp

 • kosher salt3/4 tsp